nosoop/SteamTrade-Java/README.md

 A heavily modified fork of [Top-Cat's Scrapbank.tf project](https://github.com/Top-Cat/ScrapBank.tf/), designed to be less dependent on the project's bots and Steamkit-specific classes.

-It does not rely on any of Valve's public-facing API for inventory loading and supports private backpacks and dynamic loading from inventories, so there is no need for an API key.
+It does not rely on any of Valve's public-facing API for inventory loading, so there is no need for an API key.

+The library also supports:
+  * Private backpacks
+  * Dynamic loading of inventories
+  * Posting and reading messages to / from trade chat
+  * Knowing exactly what inventories you have (scrapes them from the page though, ewww.)
+  * GZIPped responses when retrieving pages

-Currently unsupported are stackable items and currencies.
-The library won't bug out on them; they just won't be responded to.
-Support for them should hopefully be added in the future.
+Currently unsupported are stackable items and currencies (notably, most Spiral Knights items).
+The library won't bug out on them if they do show up; they just won't be handled as you'd expect them to be.
+Support for them should hopefully be added soon, ~~Valve time~~.

 Prerequisites, Dependencies and How-To